 Work on each program separately but concurrently so you can put them all together later.

 a.)
 Positive association with clippers.
 Purchase several nail clippers.
 Leave them around the house next to his dinner bowl, on the coffee table, etc. Carry them in your hand as you go about your daily routine.
 Feed the dog treats while you are holding the clippers.
 Teach him to touch the clippers with his nose for a high-value reward.
-(See “Right on Target,” WDJ March 2001.)
+(This training technique is called targeting.)
 Pet him with the clippers in your hand and feed him treats.

 b.)
 Teach your dog to accept paw-holding.
 Have dog sit quietly with you.
 Touch him at a point that does not elicit tension – perhaps the top of his head.
 Feed him a high-value treat.
 Repeat several times, giving him a treat each time, then move your hand slightly down his neck and feed him a treat.